NetaDAOAcademy/CoiningReason/readme.md

 # Coining Reason: A Roadmap

-> It is the framework which changes with each new technology and not just the picture within the frame.
+> It is the framework which changes with each new technology and not just the picture within the frame. <br>
 > —Marshall McLuhan

 ## Summary